Alan Borovoy

 Alfred Alan Borovoy, OC (March 17, 1932 – May 11, 2015) was a Canadian lawyer and human rights activist best known as the longtime general counsel of the Canadian Civil Liberties Association (CCLA).

-Born in Hamilton, Ontario, Borovoy's family owned a drug store which went out of business during the Great Depression forcing the family to move in with Borovoy's grandparents who lived on Grace Street, then a working-class neighbourhood in Toronto's west end.
+Born in Hamilton, Ontario, Borovoy's family owned a drug store that went out of business during the Great Depression forcing the family to move in with Borovoy's grandparents who lived on Grace Street, then a working-class neighbourhood in Toronto's west end.

 He was raised as a child in the 1930s and '40s in Toronto where anti-Semitism was commonplace [reference to support this needed].
 Borovoy was on the community relations committee of the Canadian Jewish Congress from 1951 until 2011.
 His activities in 1963 resulted to the formation of Halifax Advisory Committee on Human Rights where he continued his fight against racial discrimination.

 He received a Bachelor of Arts in 1953 and a Bachelor of Laws in 1956 from the University of Toronto.
 He has been awarded four honorary doctorates.
 He was admitted to the Ontario Bar in 1958.
 In 1960, Borovoy started working as secretary of the Jewish Labour Committee in Toronto fighting racism against minority groups in Toronto, particularly Black Canadians.
 He was also active with organizations such as the National Committee for Human Rights of the Canadian Labour Congress, the Ontario Labour Committee for Human Rights, and the Toronto & District Labour Committee for Human Rights.
 In the 1963 Ontario provincial election, Borovoy was the New Democratic Party of Ontario's candidate in the Toronto riding of Downsview, coming in second with 35% of the vote.

 In 1968, Borovoy became General Counsel for the CCLA, a position he held until his retirement on 1 July 2009.
 He then became CCLA's General Counsel Emeritus.
 During his tenure he was one of the main advocates for the development of the Canadian Human Rights Commission and the Ontario Human Rights Commission, both of which ensure delivery of services and accommodation free from discrimination.
 Borovoy later believed that "extremists among equality seekers" are dangerous to liberal values by using hate speech laws and human rights commissions to censor their adversaries.

 Borovoy was a visiting professor at Dalhousie University's law school and the University of Windsor's law school and also lectured part-time at the University of Toronto's Faculty of Social Work and York University's political science department.